-Louisiana Parish records vary vastly from parish to parish in both quality and quantity.
-Some have already been carefully preserved while others have been much neglected and overlooked.
-A certain amount of Louisiana records have purely vanished.
+Louisiana Parish records vary widely from county to county in both quality and quantity.
+Some have been carefully preserved while others have been much abused and neglected.
+Some Louisiana records have simply disappeared.

-For genealogists undertaking research in Louisiana there’s no valuable replace for an on-site search of parish court house records.
-For Definitions of all court terms see the Genealogy Encyclopedia.
+For genealogists doing research in Louisiana there is no effective replace for an on-site search of parish courthouse records.

 However, district court clerks and registers of conveyances also exist in some parishes.
 Their records should be consulted as well.

 The FHL has many records on file for Louisiana.
 Those records were compiled by the Genealogical Society of Utah and may include the following record types: Court, Property, Notarial, Probate, Tax, Vital.

 Information on the formation of parishes can be found at the State Library of Louisiana.
 The Parish Clerks of Court and State Office of Vital Records can provide copies of birth certificates.

 The damage to courthouses greatly has a bearing on genealogists in every way.